 Program Administrative Assistant

 The Program Administrative Assistant is responsible for assisting with the day to day administrative needs of the HEAT team.

-The Program Monitor collects homeless data and assists with state reports.
-She provides support and community referrals to families and children in Pinellas County Schools.
+The Title IX, Part A Grant Program Monitor collects homeless data and assists with state reports.
+She provides support and community referrals to families and children in Pinellas County Schools, including Charter Schools.

 Cellular #: 727-278-6119

 The Resource Teachers and Social Workers assist with the educational, social, and family needs of homeless children and youth by coordinating communication and services among schools, communities, and families.
 HEAT team members serve as a liaison with various community agencies to expand services for homeless families and students in Pinellas County Schools.